Shares rise, dollar eases on U.S. rate outlook

 Markets also shrugged off data showing Japan's economy shrank more than expected in the first quarter as a slow vaccine rollout and new COVID-19 infections hit spending.

-Japan’s Nikkei rose 2.3%, while shares in Taiwan, which is seeing a spike in cases, rose 4.7% on news the country is in talks with the U.S. for a share of the vaccine doses Washington plans to send abroad.
+Japan's Nikkei (.N225) rose 2.3%, while shares in Taiwan (.TWII), which is seeing a spike in cases, rose 4.7% on news the country is in talks with the U.S. for a share of the vaccine doses Washington plans to send abroad. read more

 Goldman Sachs economists see the delays in global vaccine supplies as temporary and expect about half of the world's population to be vaccinated by the end of 2021.